-Stone Soup Corvallis, Inc. is a non-profit, all-volunteer organization in Corvallis, Oregon providing one full meal each day to any person in need.
+Stone Soup Corvallis, Inc. is a non-profit, volunteer organization in Corvallis, Oregon providing one full meal each day to any person in need.

 Stone Soup began in 1982 at St. Mary's Catholic Church with a free weekly meal.
 Under the umbrella of St. Mary's, Stone Soup became a member agency of Linn-Benton Food Share.
 By 1997, community volunteers were serving three meals per week.
 Westminster House added another meal per week and Beit Am added one meal per month and also supported Christmas dinner each year.
 In 2005, First Christian Church became the second full meal site serving three meals per week.
+In 2020, we added two new meal sites (South Corvallis, Hygiene Center).
 We now serve meals every day of the week, every day of the year.
+See the Meal Schedule tab for times and locations.

 In 2013-14, in cooperation with our hosts churches, Stone Soup Corvallis, Inc. evolved into an independent public benefit non-profit corporation with 501c(3) tax-exempt status from the Internal Revenue Service (IRS).
 Donations to Stone Soup Corvallis, Inc. are tax-deductible.
 Our meal schedule has not changed.
 We continue to use two meal sites and rely exclusively on volunteers to plan, cook and serve all meals.